 The easiest way to think about ad revenue is like having a billboard on your website that is strategically distributed through your content.
 As of the time of writing this post, this website does not have ads turned on.

 Ad revenue is probably one of the most passive sources of income for fashion bloggers.
-You set it once, and you keep earning money from the content you create regardless of if a reader makes a purchase after clicking your link or not.
+You set it once, and you keep earning money from the content you create regardless of whether a reader makes a purchase after clicking your link.

 The most popular networks are AdThrive, Mediavine, Ezoic, Monumetric, BlogHer/SheMedia, and Google Adsense.
 I use Mediavine and absolutely love them.